icgw/FCA-Map/README.md

 ## Install

-This module depends upon Jena and JDK 8.
+This module depends upon Maven, Jena and JDK 8.

 ```
 ```